Drinking Water Advisories

 Boil Water Advisory (BWA)

-Issued as a preventive measure when the water in a community’s water system is known or suspected to have disease-causing bacteria, viruses or parasites that can cause waterborne illness; or when water quality is questionable and boiling will remove the contaminant from the water.
+Issued when the water in a community’s water system is known or suspected to have disease-causing bacteria, viruses or parasites that can cause waterborne illness; or when water quality is questionable and boiling will inactivate the contaminant in the water.
+A Boil Water Advisory applies to all persons.

 Do Not Consume (DNC)